 Benidorm, Spain is one of those places that seems to have simply sprung up between the crop-covered hills and coast of the Mediterranean.
-While it isn’t like the Larnaca hot spots, it has its own character and beauty.

 With high-rise hotels jutting up from the flat shoreline, this town is about as non-Spanish as you can get while still being in Spain.

 Sure, it still has the beautiful squares and old buildings, but around them are fish and chip shops and lobster-red tourists.